opcodespace/simple-export-import-for-acf-data/readme.txt

 * Content (Just copy editor content.
 It does not export, import files or images which are in post content )
 * Featured Image
 * Excerpt
-* Post / Page status including password
+* Status of Post / Page including password

 = Supported ACF fields in FREE Plugin =
 * Text